Security considerations

 When user interaction is initiated, the timeout for user interaction is extended with the cool-down time, to circumvent an unwanted timeout of the current operation.

-As a last defensive mechanism, PIN Authentication registration is removed from the device completely after five failed attempts.
+As a last defensive mechanism, the PIN (or password) Authentication registration is permanently locked after five failed attempts.

 Authentication Key Revocation Scenarios